Join More Than 6,500 Curious Brainiacs!

 Sign on Mount Athos banning woman from entrance

-Banning women from Mount Athos always targeted more symbolic threats than practical ones.
-Yet rationales stemming from Eveโ€™s Original Sin proved persuasive when the โ€œAvatonโ€ prohibition was coined.
+Banning women from Mount Athos always targeted more symbolic spiritual threats than practical ones.
+Yet reasons based on Eveโ€™s Original Sin were convincing when they created the โ€œAvatonโ€ rule.

 Newspaper clipping from the Edinburg Daily Courier, and is dated October 29, 1938.